acteng/atip/docs/backend.md

 We need to integrate whatever GDS auth layer.
 Talking to the backend may be trivial (`fetch` calls), or maybe we use something like websockets for saving commands while people edit.

 We should be very careful to keep the existing ATIP pages (browsing authorities, editing a scheme, and browsing a bunch of combined schemes) able to be used **without** any of the backend and database this doc describes.
 The current file-based approach is very simple to deploy.
-There may be non-ATE users who don't want any sort of backend.
+There may be other users who don't want any sort of backend.
 So, we need to find a way to make the frontend changes agnostic to a backend (the current one being "local storage").

 Similarly, whatever backend we develop will inevitably be coupled to ATE use cases, scheme metadata, etc. Making it generic to allow another org to someday deploy it is not high priority.
 All the same, we should future-proof this from the start by keeping all the backend code open source from the start, using Docker and Terraform and similar to provision cloud resources based on config that somebody could easily adjust.
 There will be exceptions (like GDS auth integration), but we should try to keep things reasonably modular.